Adelost/javascript-serialization-benchmark/README.md

 4. `bson`: 79%
 5. `JSON`: 100%

-Due to performance or various other reasons outlined in the article, the author would not currenly recommend the following libraries:
+Due to various reasons outlined in the article, the author would not currenly recommend the following libraries:

 * `protons`: 2x encoding, 0.05x decoding
 * `google-protobuf`: 0.3-0.5x encoding, 0.8x decoding

 Feel free to skip to the [Conclusion](#conclusion) sections of the article to read the summarized motivation.
 For performance graphs and detailed measurements skip to [Result (final)](#result-final).
+To reproduce the measurements, skip to [Setup](#setup).

 ## Table of content